Providing a place to call ‘home’

 We currently manage group homes that provide accommodation to more than 250 residents across Sydney.

-- As part of our Specialist Disability and Ageing team, we’ve dedicated Disability Housing Specialists who work closely with clients to understand what their needs are, and provide stable housing.
+- In our Specialist Disability team we have dedicated Disability Housing Specialists who work closely with clients to understand what their needs are, and provide stable housing.

 - We can also arrange for homes to be modified if recommended by a client’s health practitioner.